Efficient Isomorphism for $S_d$-graphs and $T$-graphs: Isomorphism of -graphs in general, parameterized by

 \item If $P$ and $Q$ are swapped in some automorphism from $\Gamma'$, then return that $G$ and $H$ are {\em isomorphic}. \end{enumerate} \end{proc}

 If the above procedure does not say that $G$ and $H$ are isomorphic for any pair of maximal cliques $C \subseteq G$ and $D \subseteq H$, we return that $G$ and $H$ are {\em non-isomorphic}.

 In step 1 of Procedure~\ref{proc:isomore}, we construct the central posets $P$ and $Q$, the disjoint union $R=P\uplus Q$, and its levels.
 Then, we compute colors on $R$ using the interval graph isomorphism algorithm of~\cite{recogIntervalLinear}.
 All these are easily executed in polynomial time.
-We will show in detail how to achieve a polynomial-time implementation of the other steps in the following subsections.
+We will show in detail how to achieve an \textbf{FPT}-time implementation of the other steps in the following subsections.